micheledusi/Deckz/docs/01.manual.typ

 == Card customization
 DECKZ allows for some *customization of the card appearance*, such as colors and styles.

-#success-alert[
+#coming-soon-feature[
-	_Coming Soon Feature_.
 	This functionality is not fully supported yet: please, come back for the next releases.
 ]

 /*